vanshigatti/avsa/README.md

   Helping people access reliable and factual information.

 ## Project Overview
 Our project is an AI-based platform that detects fake news in multiple Indian languages.
-The system analyzes the input news text using NLP and machine learning techniques to determine whether the content is likely to be fake or real.
+The system analyzes the input news text using NLP and AI reasoning techniques to determine whether the content is likely to be fake or real.

 ## Features
 - **Multilingual Fake News Detection** – Detects misinformation in multiple Indian languages.
-- **AI-Based Analysis** – Uses NLP and machine learning to analyze news content.
+- **AI-Based Analysis** – Uses AI reasoning to analyze news content.
 - **Fake News Probability Score** – Provides a probability indicating whether the content is fake or real.
 - **User Input Support** – Users can paste news text or provide a news link for verification.
 - **Fast Credibility Check** – Quickly analyzes and returns results through a simple interface.